vowywowy/homelab/README.md

 4. Port configuration is also present but commented out, just in case you need it.

 ## TODO
-- Set base URL for Sonarr/Radarr/Jackett at container runtime
+- Set base URL for Sonarr/Radarr at container runtime
 - Make a `run.sh` that prompts for a Plex claim token, sets ADVERTISE_IP appropriately, and brings up the stack.
+- Figure out how to path proxy traefik dashboard (seems like no one has done this on 2.0 yet)